Illinois to New Jersey Car Shipping (2025 Cost Guide)

 Transporting your vehicle to New Jersey

-About 22 million people are living in the Garden State of New Jersey.
+About 22 million people are living in the Garden State.
 New Jersey summers are typically hot and humid and winters are usually cold.
 During winter and early spring, New Jersey can experience "nor'easters", which are capable of causing blizzards or flooding throughout the northeastern United States.

 FAQ

-Does someone have to be present when picking up my car in Illinois and when dropping off my car in New Jersey?
+Does someone have to be present when you ship a car for pickup in Illinois and delivery in New Jersey?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Illinois and when dropping it off in New Jersey.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Illinois and when dropping it off in New Jersey.

-Do you need car insurance when shipping your car from Illinois to New Jersey?
+Do you need car insurance when shipping your car from Illinois to New Jersey?toggle

 If you’re not driving the vehicle from Illinois to New Jersey, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to New Jersey, which you should verify before loading your car in Illinois.